 The urge for kinder and gentler definitions comes, I think, from working in organizations that bandy the words around as if the ideas are, not just normal and desirable, but essential to the functioning of the business.
 You get punished for not playing along.
 So, let’s keep using the word, but pretend that it means something else.
 This is an accountability culture, after all.
 Redefining the word does not change the underlying culture, however.

 If you’re prone to argue this point, I propose an experiment.
 This evening, tell your spouse or partner “I’ll hold you accountable for doing the dishes tonight” and see how that goes over.
-That’s what the word really means.
+That’s what the word really means (which is why it’s so unacceptable).
 Heads will roll.
 I’m more powerful than you are.
+Simply explaining why the dishes aren’t done will not fly.
+“Quit making excuses.”
 When people say that a politician should be accountable for their actions, they don’t mean that all will be forgiven if the miscreant can just explain the graft and corruption.

 There’s an asymmetrical power dynamic at work.
 Punishment is always implied.
 Someone who claims that accountability goes both ways is usually the one who holds the levers of power.
 This is all about finding a wringable neck.